Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 Manual soldering isn’t found in every production space nowadays.
 Although some engineers still actively use this method.
 And it’s because it requires highly experienced labor.
 But, there’s a limit to the number of boards created by these experts.

 Drag and Dip came into existence many years ago.
-At that time, they got introduced as more affordable alternatives.
+At that time, they were introduced as more affordable alternatives.
 But today, they have become outdated.
 Hence, newer and more affordable wave systems have come into play.

 So, now to the definition.
 What exactly is wave soldering?